mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 #### Fusing lists

 Now let's try to do something like this for linked lists.
-We should start with the idea of not touching the real list, but modifying the function that does… what?
+We should start with the idea of not touching the real list, but modifying a function that does… what?
 What should such a function do with a list?
-If the most basic function of an array is to be indexed by the position of its elements, then what is the most basic function of a list?
+If the most basic operation on an array is indexing it by the position of its elements, then what is the most basic operation on a list?
 How is a linked list consumed?

 If we have a list `[a]`, then the way it's usually consumed is via *unconsing*.
-There is a function named `uncons` in `Data.List` for that, let's take a look at it:
+There is a function named `uncons` in `Data.List` for that;
+let's take a look at it:

 ```haskell